Heather Matson

 Heather Matson is an American politician who is a Democrat representing District 42 in the Iowa House of Representatives.
 She also served a non-continuous term from 2019 to 2021.
+She will not seek re-election to the Iowa House and instead launched a campaign for the Iowa Senate.

 Political career

 In 2016, Matson challenged Republican incumbent Kevin Koester for the 38th district seat in the Iowa House of Representatives but lost.
 In 2018, she ran again and won.
 She ran for a second term in 2020.

 As of June 2020, Matson sat on the following House committees: